-Hair loss in men or women can seriously affect self-confidence, and severe cases can lead to depression and other mental health problems.
-While it may be tempting to pull out a credit card and buy all sorts of means to get rid of this humiliating problem, pause for a moment to remember that most remedies for hair loss have not yet been proven.
+Hair loss in men or women can seriously affect self-confidence, and severe cases can lead to depression and other psychological problems.
+While it may be tempting to take a credit card and buy all kinds of remedies to get rid of this humiliating problem, pause for a moment to consider that most hair loss remedies are not yet proven.

-What we want to do is to address the root of the problems of baldness in men and the ways in which the problem can be dealt with.
+What we want to do is to address the basis of the baldness problems in men and the ways in which the problem can be treated.

 We need to understand that hair loss is part of the natural circulation and functionality of the body.
-Men, women and even children lose hair every day as this promotes the growth of new hair.
+Men, women and even children lose hair every day, as this promotes the growth of new hair.
 In most cases, about 90 percent of the hair on a person's head is in a state of growth.
-The other 10 percent have grown and will fail over time.
+The other 10 percent have finished growing and will fall out over time.

-There is another side of hair loss, namely excessive hair loss that goes beyond normal.
-Officially, this is called alopecia; the baldness with male pattern is called androgenic alopecia.
+There is another side of hair loss, namely the excessive hair loss that exceeds the normal level.
+Officially this is called alopecia; male pattern baldness is called androgenic alopecia.
 When men lose their hair, this is generally an inherited trait.
-According to the studies carried out in this area, the inheritance of genetic baldness comes from the maternal side of the family.
-The problem begins with a thinning of the temples and then continues to cover the rest of the head.
+According to the research carried out in this field, the inheritance of genetic baldness comes from the maternal side of the family.
+The problem begins with thinning at the temples and then continues to cover the rest of the head.

 Quite simply, men have a specific gene that leads to the production of excessive amounts of DHT, a chemical that is generally considered harmless.
-However, the excess chemical reacts negatively with the hair follicles, kills them or damages them and causes the hair to fail and no longer grow back.
+However, the excess chemical reacts negatively with the hair follicles, killing or damaging them and causing the hair to fall out and not grow back.

-There are numerous treatments for baldness in men, but not all have been scientifically tested.
-There are medicines, cosmetic devices, surgery, alternative medicine and much more.
-There is no known cure for baldness; all treatments work against the problem, prevent further hair loss or stop hair loss; none really makes the hair grow back when the follicle is completely dead.
+There are numerous treatments for male pattern baldness, but not all have been scientifically tested.
+There are drugs, cosmetic devices, surgery, alternative medicine and much more.
+There is no known cure for baldness; all treatments work against the problem, prevent further hair loss or stop hair loss; none of them actually allow the hair to grow back when the follicle has completely died.

 Thinking outside the box to stop hair loss

-A young woman who had just turned 20 felt far too young to cope with the shame and anxiety associated with severe hair loss.
-Over the course of a year, she went to see doctors and tried various treatments prescribed to her.
-Unable to find any relief, she decided to start researching hair loss to see if she could help herself.
+A young woman, who had just turned 20 years old, felt far too young to cope with the shame and fear associated with the severe hair loss.
+Over the course of a year, she went to doctors and tried out various treatments that were prescribed for her.
+As she found no relief, she decided to start researching hair loss to see if she could help herself.

-After months of agony and treatments that included topical use of rogaine and a pill, the problem did not disappear.
-Then the doctor began to deal with the hormonal imbalance and stress-related hair loss problems.
-Basically, the medical world is sometimes overstated in its expectations, always reckoning with complex problems, and too pessimistic by always expecting the worst.
+After months of torture and treatments that included topical application of Rogaine and a pill, the problem did not go away.
+Then the doctor started to look into the hormonal imbalance and stress-related hair loss problems.
+Basically, the medical world is sometimes too high in its expectations, always expecting complex problems, and too pessimistic, always expecting the worst.

-Most doctors tend to overlook what’s in their noses - the fact that a large portion of the American population doesn’t have adequate nutrition in their bodies.
+Most doctors tend to overlook what is right in front of their noses - the fact that a large part of the American population does not have sufficient nutrition in their bodies.
 This is due to people's poor eating habits.
-If important nutrients are taken from the body, the scalp cannot get the food it needs.
-The result is a poor or missing diet of hair follicles.
-How can the hair grow in such circumstances when the body has a lack of vitamins?
+When important nutrients are taken away from the body, the scalp cannot get the nutrition it needs.
+The result is poor or missing nutrition of the hair follicles.
+How can the hair grow under such circumstances when the body has a lack of vitamins?

-If you suffer from hair loss and are tired of visiting your doctor in search of the ideal solution, try taking a multivitamin tablet.
+If you suffer from hair loss and are tired of going to the doctor in search of the ideal solution, try taking a multivitamin tablet.
 This provides your body with the nutrients it needs.
-Ask your doctor to perform some tests to find out if you are anemic; this is one of the main causes of hair loss.
+Ask your doctor to do some tests to find out if you are anemic; this is one of the main causes of hair loss.

-This young woman was wise; She began researching the internet to find out what caused the vitamin deficiency.
-Here you can find out that some of the causes of vitamin deficiency may be due to celiac disease or Leaky Down syndrome.
-These problems originate in the small intestine and lead to poor absorption of vitamins and minerals into the body.
+This young woman was smart; she began researching on the Internet to find out what caused the vitamin deficiency.
+Here you can find out that some of the causes of the vitamin deficiency may be due to celiac disease or the leaky down syndrome.
+These problems originate in the small intestine and lead to poor absorption of the vitamins and minerals into the body.
 Irritable bowel syndrome can also lead to hair loss.

-Once a doctor has identified the specific cause of the problem, the correct treatment can be taken to resolve the issue.
+Once a doctor has identified the specific cause of the problem, the right treatment can be taken to correct the problem.
 This immediately leads to a decrease in the intensity of hair loss.
 A vitamin supplement that provides the missing vitamins and minerals is also beneficial.

-This young woman was wise; She began researching the internet to find out what caused the vitamin deficiency.
-Here you can find out that some of the causes of vitamin deficiency may be due to celiac disease or Leaky Down syndrome.
-These problems originate in the small intestine and lead to poor absorption of vitamins and minerals into the body.
+This young woman was smart; she began researching on the Internet to find out what caused the vitamin deficiency.
+Here you can find out that some of the causes of the vitamin deficiency may be due to celiac disease or the leaky down syndrome.
+These problems originate in the small intestine and lead to poor absorption of the vitamins and minerals into the body.
 Irritable bowel syndrome can also lead to hair loss.

-Once a doctor has identified the specific cause of the problem, the correct treatment can be taken to resolve the issue.
+Once a doctor has identified the specific cause of the problem, the right treatment can be taken to correct the problem.
 This immediately leads to a decrease in the intensity of hair loss.
 A vitamin supplement that provides the missing vitamins and minerals is also beneficial.

 A lack of calcium, vitamin D and iron can lead to hair loss.
-Another thing worth trying is to find a more natural shampoo for your hair, rather than one that is filled with chemicals and many promises.
+Another thing worth trying is to find a more natural shampoo for your hair instead of one that is filled with chemicals and a lot of promises.

 Treatments for thinning hair and baldness

 Do you start to see more of your scalp every day when you look in the mirror?
-Did you drive life quite well until one day you suddenly looked in the mirror and discovered your scalp instead of your thick head of hair?
+Was life going well until one day you suddenly looked in the mirror and discovered your scalp instead of your thick mop of hair?
 Does your hairbrush have more hair every day?
-The word is not painful, and you are not alone in your misery!
-Head up, because there are treatments that can help solve the problem.
+Painful is not the word, and you are not alone in your misery!
+Cheer up, because there are treatments that can help to solve the problem.

-Let’s approach the problem positively and take a look at the different methods available to undo or stop thinning hair and baldness.
-As we get older, the hair can become finer, greyer and drier.
+Let us approach the problem in a positive way and take a look at the different methods available to reverse or stop thinning hair and baldness.
+As we get older, hair can become finer, greyer and drier.

-Real hair loss and a bald scalp is a condition in which the hair fails and no longer grows.
-There are many reasons for this, including hormonal imbalances, poor eating habits, an overly indulgen lifestyle with alcohol, tobacco and drugs.
+Real hair loss and a bald scalp is a condition in which the hair falls out and does not grow back.
+There are many reasons for this, including hormonal imbalances, poor eating habits, an excessively indulgent lifestyle with alcohol, tobacco and drugs.
 Genetics can also be one of the causes of baldness, especially in men.

-With age, the hair dryout because the natural oil glands in the skin produce less oil to lubricate the skin.
-The lack of lubrication and protection can cause the hair to become brittle and sensitive to breakage.
-Dry, damaged hair may appear thinner than the strands actually are.
-Healthy hair treatments such as herbal shampoos and rinses as well as hair rinses are available.
+With age, hair dries out because the natural oil glands in the skin produce less oil to lubricate the skin.
+The lack of lubrication and protection can cause the hair to become brittle and fragile.
+Dry, damaged hair can appear thinner than the strands actually are.
+Healthy hair treatments such as herbal shampoos and conditioners and hair rinses are available.

-Fine hair is the result of the hair strands becoming thinner due to age.
-At the age of 40, for example, hair shafts become 5 percent thinner compared to 20 years ago.
-The hair consists mainly of proteins; the aging process affects the body's ability to produce proteins in the required amount, resulting in very fine hair.
-Changing diet and using products that give the hair shafts fullness are two options that generally work.
+Fine hair is the result of the hair strands becoming thinner with age.
+At 40 years of age, for example, the hair shafts become 5 percent thinner compared to 20 years ago.
+Hair consists mainly of proteins; the aging process affects the body's ability to produce the required amount of proteins, resulting in very fine hair.
+Changing your diet and using products that give fullness to the hair shafts are two options that generally work.

-The way in which the light is reflected by the hair changes when the natural pigment of the hair is lost.
-The cells at the base of the hair follicles cease their melanin production as we age.
-When the hair turns grey or white, the lighter color also makes it appear thinner and finer.
-This can make the baldness seem exaggerated, so don't be in too much of a hurry to stress yourself.
-Duke University conducted studies that showed that stress is a major factor in grey hair.
-Hair dyes and dyes temporarily cover the grey hair, but a healthy diet leads to healthy hair.
+The way the light is reflected from the hair changes when the hair's natural pigment is lost.
+The cells at the base of the hair follicles stop producing melanin as we get older.
+When the hair turns grey or white, the lighter colour makes it look thinner and finer.
+This can make baldness seem excessive, so don't be in too much of a hurry to stress yourself.
+Duke University conducted research that showed that stress is a major factor in grey hair.
+Hair dyes and colorants temporarily cover the gray hair, but a healthy diet leads to healthy hair.